daehwankim112/daehwankim112.github.io/_posts/2020-06-24-first-post.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/avatar.jpg" alt="image not found">

-Now it is about 11:48 pm I will check if it is working and if there is any issue, I will fix it later.
+There have been so many issues with this first post.
+I will log the issues that came up in a following post.

 I am following this tutorial [https://youtu.be/qWrcgHwSG8M](https://youtu.be/qWrcgHwSG8M)

-which explains nice and neat about set up of minimal mistakes jekyll.
+which explains how set up of minimal mistakes jekyll.